Nuh Ready Nuh Ready

-"Nuh Ready Nuh Ready" is a song written and performed by Scottish DJ and record producer Calvin Harris featuring Canadian singer-songwriter PartyNextDoor, who co-wrote the song with Harris.
+"Nuh Ready Nuh Ready" is a song by Scottish DJ and record producer Calvin Harris featuring Canadian singer PartyNextDoor, who co-wrote the song with Harris and Murda Beatz.
 It was released via Sony Music on 8 February 2018 along with its music video.
+It was included on Harris' first compilation album, 96 Months (2024).

 Release and promotion

 Harris first teased the song on 4 February 2018, when he posted a short clip on social media of a billboard in Times Square, showing the date "02.08.18" with a spinning human skull in the background.
 A website which contains the words "nuh ready" in its address was also revealed, the same cartoon face and parchment paper displayed on Harris' social media banners were featured on the site.
 The day after, Harris officially announced the single, along with both of its front and back covers, the latter of which lists the song's credits.
 Harris wrote that the song is "a whole new experience", in response to a fan who asked if it would be a continuation to his previous album, Funk Wav Bounces Vol. 1.
 He tweeted a few weeks back that he will be "moving on from Funk Wav sound" in 2018.
 PartyNextDoor debuted the song live at the O2 Brixton Academy in London on 7 February 2018.

 Harris spoke about the song with Zane Lowe on his Beats 1 radio show, saying: "I just know his pen, his voice, and his delivery is among the best in the world," said Harris in a statement.
 "I worked with him on my last album and I was aware that I underused him.
 I was embarrassed and ashamed."
 He also revealed that he was unable to learn a lot about PartyNextDoor while working with him.
 "I thought he was a genius for a few years.
 The thing is that I feel like now more than ever, if you don't come out acting like a genius then you don't get called a genius.
 And because he's like, you know, to the outside a very reserved and very like just off limits, you don't know what he is.
 You don't know what he's like.
 You just see an image and you hear a voice and you hear his writing in it and it's amazing, but you don't know what it's all about.
 I didn't really figure him out any more working with him.
 I just know that his pen and his voice and his delivery is, I think, among the best in the world."